barichd/brailleorch/borframework.md

 Sometimes in contemporary scores, there are accidentals of triple sharps or flats.
 They are not implemented in braille, but we can simply transcribe them as three sharp or flat signs.

 Some points on value distinction signs:
 1\.
-When the pickup (implicit) measure only contain a note or rest of 16th or shorter, the short value sign (dots 6,1-2-6,2) must be added;
+When the pickup (implicit) measure only contain a note or rest of 16th or shorter, the short value sign (dots 6,126,2) must be added;
 2\.
-When the first note of a measure is 16th or shorter, while the next note is an eighth, the long value sign (dots 4-5,1-2-6,2) must be added before the eighth;
+When the first note of a measure is 16th or shorter, while the next note is an eighth, the long value sign (dots 45,126,2) must be added before the eighth;
 3\.
 If a long note is followed by a short note which has the same braille pattern (thus a half followed by a 32nd), the short value sign should be added before the short one;
 4\.
 If a group of short note is followed by a long note which have the same braille pattern (thus a group of 32nds followed by a half), the long value sign should be added before the long one;

 When the note or chord after a tie doesn't contain any notes of the previous note or chord, we can ensure the tie is for a different purpose, thus letting the note ringing.
-The software should detect this, and replace the tie with a correct sign, dots 5-6,1-4.
+The software should detect this, and replace the tie with a correct sign, dots 56,14.
+Also, there's a "let-ring" value in Musiixml 3.1, which will make the detection and implementation easier.

 Transcription of parenthesized objects:
 Music parenthesis (thus for notes, accidentals, articulations and other musical objects) in braille is dots 6,3, placed before and after the object.